 Because they weren’t in school, the four oldest brothers helped out on the farm and made up the majority of their father’s labor force.
 As a result, the family felt the impact of the young men’s induction into service especially hard.
 Their father was forced to give up the farm and move closer to the city, where he was able to find a house on a smaller, 3-acre plot, maintaining a stock of milking cows, pigs, rabbits and fowl single-handedly.

 The brothers sent frequent letters, often replete with emotional descriptions of their struggles and experiences.
 And the Secretary of the War Department sent telegrams reporting injuries and casualties.
 The Botello family received three of these, each alerting that one of the sons had been wounded in battle.

 The family was greatly relieved when the war ended in 1945, but they were still uncertain when the boys would return.
 Any activity in front of the house raised hopes that maybe one of the brothers was approaching.

 Botello also includes excerpts from interviews and diaries of each of his brothers (except for Crisantos, or “Cris,” because Botello apparently didn’t have access to a diary and Cris had died before Botello began conducting interviews).
-These accounts detailing the journey home are often accentuated with homespun details.
-For example, Trinidad Botello describes in the passage below how he was greeted in the front yard first by the family dog he’d only gotten to know briefly before going off to war:
+These accounts detailing the various homecomings are often accentuated with homespun details.
+For example, Simon Botello describes in the following interview excerpt his clandestine effort to visit with his girlfriend and future wife, Isabel Vasquez, upon his return:

 Thomas D. Botello’s “Proud I Served” was self-published in 2001.